avoinministerio/avoinministerio/README.md

         git pull
         git rebase master

-5. Hack, commit and push your feature.
-Tests too :)
+5. Hack, commit and push your feature

-        # Before adding and committing, it is a good practice to run tests
-        bundle exec rake spec

         git add .
         git commit -m "Commit message"
+        git push

+    If the commit fails due to failing tests but you need to commit your changes nevertheless, use the `--no-verify` switch.

+        git commit -m "Commit message" --no-verify
         git push

 6. Pull and rebase the upstream repository